The Man from Kangaroo: Cast

-Production
+Development

-Baker visited Hollywood in 1918 to shoot additional scenes for The Lure of the Bush and to study production methods.
-With E. J. Carroll he arranged to bring back a team of Americans to assist them making movies in Australia, including director Wilfred Lucas, his wife, screenwriter Bess Meredyth, actor Brownie Vernon, assistant director John K. Wells and cinematographer John Doerrer.
+Baker visited Hollywood in 1918 to shoot additional scenes for his second feature, The Lure of the Bush, and to study production methods.

+With E. J. Carroll he arranged to bring back a team of Americans to assist them in making movies in Australia, including director Wilfred Lucas, his wife, screenwriter Bess Meredyth, actor Brownie Vernon, assistant director John K. Wells and cinematographer John Doerrer.
+This was announced in August 1919.
+The Sunday Times said "The policy of the promoters is to present purely Australian films, clean, wholesome stories, depicting our station and bush life, and, as far as possible, to form entire casts from Australians."

+Lucas and the others arrived in Australia on 2 September 1919.
+Lucas announced his first film would be about bush life and would be shot on a station.

 Meredyth spent a few months in the Mitchell Library in Sydney looking for topics to make movies about.
 It was later stated at the Royal Commission on the Moving Picture Industry in Australia that Meredyth felt "the only truly national subject about which producers could make a picture [in Australia] was horse racing.
 Australians, she said, had not yet developed any distinctive individuality of national character or tradition."
 This is what prompted the Carrolls to make all their films with Lucas and Baker about bush and station life.